 A: You don't need to bring anything, but we recommend bringing your assignment sheet(s)/prompt, professor notes from previous drafts, notes, and any writing you already have.

 Q: Do I need to print my paper?

-A: You do not need to print your paper, and you may use the CWAC printer to do so.
+A: You do not need to print your paper, but you may use the CWAC printer to do so.
 We are equipped to conduct sessions using the student's laptop, though many advisers prefer to work from hard copies.

 Q: Can I work with a specific adviser?

 A: Of course!
 Call the Center during open hours and make an appointment with the adviser of your choice.
 For more information and adviser bios, go to the "Fall 2014 Advisers & Staff" tab.
 Also, keep in mind that advisers may have different hours each day.

 Q: How long are sessions?